 Canonical Livepatch was introduced in Ubuntu 16.04.
-The livepatch option allows you to install kernel updates without system reboot.
-It is a great option and servers must have it enabled to prevent system reboot.
+The livepatch option allows you to install kernel updates without a system reboot.
+It is a great option, and servers must have it enabled to prevent system reboot.

 The upcoming Ubuntu 20.04 “Focal Fossa” supports Canonical Livepatch.

 Livepatch important for servers

 If Ubuntu powers your server, then you should enable Canonical Livepatch.
 Livepatch will silently install Kernel updates without requiring a system reboot.
 However, it is also available for Desktop users but is less useful.

 The entire purpose of Livepatch is to prevent the system reboot after the kernel updates; the desktop users will anyway restart the computer now and then.
 So Livepatch can be installed and set up but will rarely be used.

 Also, it’s important to note that the Livepatch feature is free for up to 3 devices for personal use.
 You can set up Livepatch on Desktops, servers, virtual machines, and in the cloud.
 Organizations will need to pay for the service by subscribing to Ubuntu Advantage.